vohai2003/hdp_data_tutorials/tutorials/hdf/schema-registry-trucking-iot-on-hdf/tutorial-1.md

 ## Schema Evolution

 Following the use-case above, consider the case when the software in some of the medical devices you are collecting data from is updated.
 Some devices now collect new datapoints, while other devices report to same limited number of fields as before.
 Similarly, consider when the processing step in the pipeline is altered to output data with fewer or more fields than its previous version.
-Typically, for either of these cases, the rest of your pipeline would need to be upated to handle these changes.
+Typically, for either of these cases, the rest of your pipeline would need to be updated to handle these changes.

 **With Schema Registry, the different components in your architecture (IoT devices, routing logic, processing nodes, etc.) can evolve at different rates.**  Components can change the shape of its data while Schema Registry handles the translation from one schema to another, ensuring compatibility with downstream services.